Learning the Intrinsic Dimensionality of Fermi-Pasta-Ulam-Tsingou Trajectories: A Nonlinear Approach using a Deep Autoencoder Model: Introduction

 However, being linear, PCA provides a rather limited approach to the problem at hand~\cite{Joliffe2016,hastie2017,Lever2017,Greenacre2022,meila2024, Shinn2023}.
-Indeed, it assumes that the data points lie on optimal hyperplanes of a given rank $m$ (or equivalently, on $m$-dimensional linear subspaces if data is centered), which is not necessarily the case, as shown by a qualitative analysis of early-stage orbits, performed using $t$-distributed stochastic neighbor embedding ($t$-SNE), a nonlinear manifold learning algorithm~\cite{vandermaaten2008,Kobak2019,Kobak2021,debodt2025, marchetti2025}.
-More importantly, the ineherent limitation of a linear approach was further confirmed by the analysis of trajectory data for $\beta = 0.1$, provided by the multi-chart flows, a Riemannian manifold learning method~\cite{Yu2025}.
+Indeed, it assumes that the data points lie on optimal hyperplanes of a given rank $m$ (or, equivalently, on $m$-dimensional linear subspaces if the data are centered).
+This assumption is not necessarily satisfied, as shown by a qualitative analysis of early-stage orbits performed using $t$-distributed stochastic neighbor embedding ($t$-SNE), a nonlinear manifold-learning algorithm~\cite{vandermaaten2008,Kobak2019,Kobak2021,debodt2025,marchetti2025}.
+More importantly, the inherent limitation of a linear approach was further confirmed by the analysis of trajectory data for $\beta = 0.1$ using multi-chart flows, a manifold-learning method~\cite{Yu2025}.
 Specifically, this state-of-the-art method suggests that the trajectory lies near a nonlinear Riemannian manifold of dimension $m^{\ast} = 2$.
-Curiously, in such a case Participation Ratio (PR) heuristic~\cite{Kramer1993} (Eq.~\ref{eq:participation}), applied to the PCA eigenvalues, yields the very same result, but only accidentally: in fact, PCA would be expected to overestimate the intrinsic dimensionality by one, thus predicting $m^{\ast} = 3$~\cite{Zeng_2024} (see Sect.~\ref{sec:discussion}).

-Accordingly, in this work, we shall replace the PCA with its nonlinear generalization: the autoencoder (AE)~\cite{goodfellow2016,Ranzato2007}.
-The AE is a type of artificial neural network (ANN), capable of learning the nonlinear structure of the data.
-In particular, we shall employ a relatively simple undercomplete deep autoencoder (DAE) model for learning the nonlinear structure of trajectory data (see Sect.~\ref{sec:DAE}).
-We found that this model can learn and generalizes appropriately, yielding negligible reconstruction errors in comparison to those obtained using PCA.
-From the DAE reconstruction error curves, the corresponding elbow points estimate $m^{\ast} = 2$ for all available trajectory data associated with the recurrence phenomenon $\beta \lesssim 1$ (see Fig.~\ref{fig:fig4}).
+With this in mind, it makes sense to replace PCA with its nonlinear generalization: the autoencoder (AE)~\cite{goodfellow2016,Ranzato2007}.
+The AE is a type of artificial neural network (ANN) capable of learning the nonlinear structure of data.
+Specifically, we employ a relatively simple undercomplete deep autoencoder (DAE) to learn the actual nonlinear structure of the trajectory data under scrutiny (see Sec.~\ref{sec:DAE}).
+We find that this model can learn and generalise appropriately, yielding negligible reconstruction errors in comparison to those obtained using PCA.
+From the DAE reconstruction error curves, the corresponding elbow points estimate $m^{\ast} = 2$ for all available trajectory data associated with the recurrence phenomenon ($\beta \lesssim 1$) (see Fig.~\ref{fig:fig4}).